 Wavemaker is the WPP-owned media agency formed in 2017 from the merger of the old MEC network and smaller sibling Maxus.
-MEC, itself previously known by the mouthful of Mediaedge:cia, is one of several media networks within WPP, partnering Mindshare and MediaCom, and sitting under the overall umbrella of GroupM.
+MEC, itself previously known by the mouthful of Mediaedge:cia, was one of several media networks within WPP, partnering Mindshare and MediaCom, and sitting under the overall umbrella of GroupM.
 It was formed from the merger in 2002 of The Media Edge, previously a division of Young & Rubicam, with highly regarded Eurocentric media agency CIA, acquired by WPP earlier that year.
 The complicated Mediaedge:cia tag was officially dropped in 2010 in favour of initials MEC.
-After a strong decade in the 2000s, more recent performance has been a little bumpy, especially in the US.
-However global performance was lifted considerably in 2014 by the capture of the consolidated $1bn Vodafone mobile account, MEC's biggest gain for several years.
-The loss of AT&T in 2016 was a serious blow.
-The following year, WPP announced the merger of MEC with smaller sibling Maxus under the new name.
+After a strong decade in the 2000s, performance in the 2010s was rather more bumpy, especially in the US.
+Global performance was lifted considerably in 2014 by the capture of the consolidated $1bn Vodafone mobile account, MEC's biggest gain for several years.
+However, the loss of AT&T that year was a serious blow, and in 2017, WPP announced the merger of MEC with smaller sibling Maxus under the new name.
 The first few months of Wavemaker's existence, though, have been deeply troubled, marked by a succession of departing clients with combined billings well over $1bn.
 Nevertheless, COMvergence still ranked Wavemaker as the world's #5 media agency in 2018 with billings of $13.1bn.

-Which clients does MEC handle?
+Which clients does Wavemaker handle?
 Find out more from the Adbrands Account Assignments database

-Who are the competitors of MEC?
+Who are the competitors of Wavemaker?
 See the Leading Media Agency Brands worldwide

 Subscribers only: Adbrands profile